 Curt Tigges

-I do LLM interpretability research at the EleutherAI Institute.
-My research involves a number of areas, including feature representation and circuit discovery, the study of world modeling, and developmental interpretability.
-I've also done some work with model training and fine-tuning.
+I do LLM interpretability research and engineering at Decode Research, parent organization of Neuronpedia.
+My research involves a number of areas, including feature representation, sparse autoencoders (SAEs), circuit discovery, the study of world modeling, and developmental interpretability.
+I’ve also done some work with model training and fine-tuning.

 Technical Foci